- 1. Verify Your Website With Google Search Console

 Here is an example of a breadcrumb menu:

-is perhaps the most important SEO element.
+Page title optimization is perhaps the most important SEO element.
 This is one of the SEO factors that hasn’t changed since the beginning of Google.

 When users browse the search results, they are most likely to click on the title is a closer match to the search terms they have used.

-So, before proceeding any further review your page titles for all your website pages and make sure that:
+So, before proceeding any further, review your page titles for all your website pages and make sure that:

 - The length of your title is no more than 80 characters